filecoin-project/devgrants/open-grant-proposals/lotus-farcaster-v3.md

 # Open Grant Proposal: `Lotus Farcaster`

-**Name of Project:**  `lotus farcaster V2`
+**Name of Project:**  `lotus farcaster V3`

 **Proposal Category:** Choose one of `app-dev`

-**Proposer:** `s0nik42`
+**Proposer:** `s0nik42 - Twin Quasar`

 **Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** "Yes"

 # Project Description

-lotus-farcaster V2 brings additionnal functionnalities to lotus farcaster (see tables below).
+lotus-farcaster V3 brings additionnal functionnalities to lotus farcaster (see tables below).

-**Lotus farcaster has 20 forks, was downloaded more than 200 times and get 20+ new users during the last 2 weeks.
+**Lotus farcaster is used by 400+ miners, was downloaded more than 200 times and get 30+ new users during the last 2 weeks.
 We want to keep farcaster has one of the main analytics companion of miners by continuously adding features supporting their new challenges.
-This new release includes enhanced deals view / Fil+ and much more**
+This new release follow Filecoin roadmap and bring storage markets features, bring support to the new lotus split mode architecture and made it reusable for other project by providing all the functions are a python module.
+This tool is build for the community and we really want to keep it opensource**

 Lotus farcaster is a Visualization and Analytics tool for Lotus Filecoin node It leverages Prometheus, Grafana and Python.